davidojeabulu/caldera-cacao-importer/README.md

 ## Conversion of playbook

+Ensure that the Caldera server is off at the time of conversion, otherwise, the generated profile won't be loaded into Caldera.
 Ensure the path to playbook is not in a subdirectory of the caldera directory named 'playbooks' as the updated playbooks will be stored here.